-One of the biggest issues that we face as business owners is keeping employees.
+One of the biggest issues that we face as residential cleaning business owners is keeping employees.
 It’s hard to find great team members, and when you go through the effort to recruit and train them, it’s exhausting to see them walk out the door after a few months.
 If you operate in a market where there’s very low unemployment, you risk them finding a job that lures them away with a better offer.
 It’s a matter of supply and demand.
 If you’re in a location where there’s a large labor pool of people looking for work, you have a bit more leeway.

 Employee turnover can result in increased expenses for recruiting and training new employees, decreased productivity, and potential damage to your company’s reputation.
 However, with a few smart strategies and a focus on employee satisfaction, you can effectively battle employee turnover and build a strong, reliable team that will help your business thrive.

 Before you can effectively combat employee turnover in your residential cleaning business, it’s essential to understand what’s causing it.
 Some common causes of employee turnover include low pay, poor working conditions, lack of advancement opportunities, and a lack of recognition for hard work.
 By understanding what’s driving your employees away, you can begin to develop targeted strategies to address these issues and improve your retention rates.

 One of the most effective ways to retain employees is to offer competitive pay and benefits.
 This means researching what other businesses in your area are paying for similar positions and ensuring that your wages are in line with the market.
 Additionally, you can consider offering benefits like health insurance, retirement plans, and paid time off to make your company more attractive to potential hires.